2022/23 Woodford Folk Festival

 - Keep long hair tied back.

-- Ensure hands are cleaned before commencing or resuming work and after visiting a sanitary convenience, smoking, handling garbage, handkerchiefs or nasal tissues.
+- Ensure hands are cleaned before commencing or resuming work and after visiting the bathroom, smoking, handling garbage, handkerchiefs or nasal tissues.

 - Not smoke in any food stall, van or other place where food is to be prepared and/or sold or where people are eating in a designated eating area.